Love Talk (album)

-Love Talk is the tenth studio album by American vocal group, The Manhattans, released in 1979 through Columbia Records.
+Love Talk is the tenth studio album by American vocal group the Manhattans, released in 1979 through Columbia Records.

 Reception

 The album peaked at No. 20 on the R&B albums chart.
 It also reached No. 141 on the Billboard 200.
 The album features the singles "Here Comes the Hurt Again", which peaked at No. 29 on the Hot Soul Singles chart, and "The Way We Were" / "Memories", which reached No. 33 on the same chart.

+The Bay State Banner wrote that "these kings of the somber narrative, this selection of songs and lead vocals are worthy of being included in any all-time listing of vocal groups works."